AI428/mist/README.md

 ### React to style
 The style, in addition to the string, you can pass a function or `Mist.Promise`.

-Function is evaluated just to pass the element. `Mist.Promise` in the return value, such as `mist.on` function, is thenable module, is evaluated each time the callback function is called.The code that red elements when you click is rewritten as follows.
+Function is evaluated just to pass the element. `Mist.Promise` in the return value, such as `mist.on` function, is thenable module, is evaluated each time the callback function is called.
+The code that red elements when you click is rewritten as follows.

 ```js
 mist('.redden').style.set({

   background: mist('*').on('click').then(

     function() {

       return 'red';